Based on actual user experience…

 6) Whenever possible, arrive at your Airbnb lodging during day time – in case there are any problems, you can still go find a hotel room.

-How to make Airbnb better, for the sake of Airbnb and for other competitors -
+And finally: How to make Airbnb better, for the sake of Airbnb and for other competitors

-There’s already a me-too company based in Berlin, so here’s the beauty of competition – in a web site I’d love to see:
+There’s already a me-too company based in Berlin, so here’s the beauty of competition as we’re likely to see a bevy of competitors to perfect the system.

 1) An anonymous but verified review system.
 Also, a rental frequency/guests – to review ratio.
 A high ratio could mean low quality rental (unhappy guests don’t write reviews).

 2) A transparent calendar dating back from the start of the rental history.
-I’d want to see the seasonal periodicity in rental popularity to offer an informed asking price.
+I’d want to see the seasonal periodicity in rental popularity to offer an informed asking price based on seasonality.

 3) A quote of the into-the-apartment final price (not one quote at first, and then another quote at check out).